CDCgov/PASS/README.md

 $ poetry shell
 ```

-4. Create jupyter kernel:
+5. Create jupyter kernel:

 ```shell
 $ poetry run ipython kernel install --user --name=sgmc_kernel
 $ jupyter notebook
 ```
-And then select the created kernel in “Kernel” -> “Change kernel”.
+And then select the created kernel in “Kernel” -> “Change kernel” -> "sgmc_kernel".
+Make certain that the "sgmc_kernel" is selected in each notebook file.

 ## Usage